-Forbes just announced its list of the best small businesses of 2018, and Marlin Steel is proud to be a part of that list!
+Marlin Steel is proud to be mentioned on Forbes' list of the best small businesses of 2018!
 The “Small Giants” list celebrates innovative and impactful small businesses from the food & beverage, manufacturing, retail, and services industries—providing role models for other small businesses to follow.

 Why “Small Giants” Matter